robertnurnberg/matetools/Readme.md

 * `ChestUCI_23102018.epd`: the original suite derived from publicly available `ChestUCI.epd` files, see [FishCooking](https://groups.google.com/g/fishcooking/c/lh1jTS4U9LU/m/zrvoYQZUCQAJ).
-It contains 6561 positions, with one draw, some illegal positions and some positions with a sub-optmial value of `bm`.
+It contains 6561 positions, with one draw, some illegal positions and some positions with a sub-optimal value of `bm`.
 * `matetrack.epd`: The successor to `ChestUCI_23102018.epd`, with all illegal positions removed and all known errors corrected.
 In 26 positions the side to move is going to get mated.
 * `matetrackpv.epd`: The same as `matetrack.epd` but with PVs leading to the checkmate where such a PV is known.
 * `matedtrackpv.epd`: Derived from `matetrackpv.epd` (using the script `advancepvs.py`) by advancing one ply in all positions with `bm>1` that have a PV.
 In 6459 positions the side to move is going to get mated.